michaelockenden/algorand-flask/blog/blogpost.md

 # Filtering Transactions and Assets

 The final feature we will add is the ability to filter a given list of transactions or assets.
-This can be easily achieved using Python's `filter` function.
+This can be easily achieved by adding to our existing indexer functions.

 To get started we first need a new form class which we will add to `forms.py`.